Who is an agency worker?

-- Written terms of engagement – often known as a contract which would include information about whether you’re employed under a contract for services or a contract of employment, notice period, pay, holiday entitlement, start date, type of work, length of the contract, any expenses, location, hours, health and safety risks, experience and training or qualifications needed for the role.
+- Written terms of engagement – also known as a contract – that detail whether you’re working under a contract for services or an employment contract, as well as the notice period, pay, holiday entitlement, start date, type of work, contract length, any expenses, location, hours, health and safety risks, and experience and training or qualifications required for the job.

 - From the day you start work you have a worker’s employment rights.
 You also have the same rights as your permanent colleagues to use any shared facilities and services provided by your employer.

 - After 12 weeks in the job you qualify for the same rights as someone employed directly.
-This is known as ‘equal treatment’ which includes ‘equal pay’ – the same pay as a permanent colleague doing the same job, automatic pension enrolment, paid annual leave.
+Equal compensation – the same salary as a permanent colleague doing the same work, automatic pension enrollment, and paid yearly leave are all examples of this.
 You do not have to be at work for 12 weeks in a row – some types of leave count and there can be breaks.
 The qualifying period will pause for sick leave or breaks.
 Do not count days on sick leave or a break.
 Your 12 week qualifying period will continue through time off you have for pregnancy, paternity or adoption.

 If your agency withholds your pay

-- Your agency can delay paying you while they get proof of the hours you worked, but only for a reasonable period of time.
+- It’s okay if your agency delays paying you while they get proof of your work hours, but only for a reasonable duration.